 - Unloading points

-- Sharp starts or stops due to plugging
+- Sharp starts and stops due to plugging

 What If I Don’t Want Yield Maps?

-Farmers who don’t upkeep an active subscription to the Web App will always have full access to their raw yield data recorded by the Yield Monitor.
-Farmers are the sole owners of their yield data, and have unlimited ability to view, query and export raw data.
-However, they will have to bring it into another management system to have it corrected into accurate and usable data.
+Farmers who don’t upkeep an active subscription to the Web App will always have full access to their raw, unedited yield data recorded by the monitor.
+Farmers are the sole owners of their yield data and have unlimited ability view, query and export raw data.
+However, they will have to bring it into another farm management system or agronomist to have it corrected into accurate, agronomy-ready yield maps.

 Auto-Correction In Action

-On a busy harvest day, farmers don’t need to worry about an incorrect or incomplete calibration affecting their ability to get accurate yield data.
-Rest assured knowing that the Yield Monitor is always recording relative differences in grain travelling on the elevator paddles while harvesting.
+On a busy harvest day, farmers don’t need to worry about an incorrect or incomplete calibration affecting their ability to get accurate yield maps for their fields.
+Rest assured knowing the Yield Monitor is always recording relative differences in grain volume travelling on the elevator paddles while harvesting.

-Here’s an example of what happens to yield data in the Web App.
-This Australian farmer calibrated in-field three separate times.
-User error with each calibration caused the raw yield map to look chopped up with yield variability blanketed over (left).
+Here’s an example of what happens to yield data automatically in the Web App with FarmTRX Premium.
+This farmer in Australia calibrated in-field three separate times.
+User error with each calibration caused the raw yield map to look chopped up, with total field variability blanketed over (left).

 Fortunately, miscalibration does not affect the Yield Monitor’s accurate recording of relative yield in the field.
 In the Web App, the three calibrations were automatically detected and normalized into one true representation of variability across the field (right).
-By adding the total field takeoff post-harvest, yield variability for the field was associated to real bu/ac.
+By adding the total field takeoff in the Web App, recorded yield variability was associated to real bu/ac.
 The end result?
-An accurate, agronomy-ready yield map.
+Accurate, usable yield maps.

-This is what you pay for with yearly subscription to the Web App, automatic yield-correction that takes the record of your data from confusing to clean, corrected and actionable in a matter of minutes – not hours or days.
+This is what you pay for with FarmTRX Premium yield mapping.
+Automatic yield data processing that takes the record of your data from confusing to clean and actionable in a matter of minutes – not hours or days.

-Still have questions about how FarmTRX captures and treats yield data?
-Don’t hesitate to reach out to us to speak with a product expert.
+Still have questions about how FarmTRX treats yield data?
+Don’t hesitate to contact us.